OlanrewajuHammed/LITA_Class_Documentation/README.md

 #### Exploratory Data Analysis (EDA)
 1. **Sales Data**:
 - Wrote queries to extract key insights based on the following questions:
   - Retrieve the total sales for each product category.
   - Find the number of sales transactions in each region.
-     - Identify the highest-selling product by total sales value.
+  - Identify the highest-selling product by total sales
   - Calculate total revenue per product.
   - Calculate monthly sales totals for the current year.
   - Find the top 5 customers by total purchase amount.
   - Calculate the percentage of total sales contributed by each region.
   - Identify products with no sales in the last quarter.
 2. **Customer Data**:
 - Wrote queries to extract key insights based on the following questions:
   - Retrieve the total number of customers from each region.
   - Find the most popular subscription type by the number of customers.
   - Identify customers who canceled their subscription within 6 months.
   - Calculate the average subscription duration for all customers.
   - Find customers with subscriptions longer than 12 months.
   - Calculate total revenue by subscription type.
   - Find the top 3 regions by subscription cancellations.
   - Find the total number of active and canceled subscriptions.

 #### Visualization Preparation
 1. **Export Data**: Exported cleaned and aggregated data for visualization in Power BI.

 ### Power BI

-### Data Import and Transformation
+#### Data Import and Transformation
 1. **Import Data**: Imported data from Excel into Power BI.
 2. **Transform Data**: Used Power Query Editor to clean and transform the data.
    - For sales data, generated revenue by multiplying the Quantity column by the Unit Sold column.
    - Checked for column consistency, including column quality, distribution, and profile.

-### Measure Creation
+#### Measure Creation
 1. **Sales Data**:
    - Created measures like total revenue and count of customers.
 2. **Customer Data**:
    - Created a conditional column (cancellation count) for canceled subscriptions based on true or false values.
    - Created several measures such as cancellation rate and total number of customers.

-### Dashboard Creation
+#### Dashboard Creation
 1. **Sales Data**:
    - Built a Power BI dashboard that visualizes the insights found in Excel and SQL.
    - Included a sales overview, top-performing products, and regional breakdowns.